 Upon it's release, the campaign mode will become one of the primary ways for players to obtain new cards without purchasing them through decks and boosters.
 During the campaign players will do battle against the AI while unfolding their story on the planet Solis.
 Player choice will be a factor, as different decisions will alter the way the story develops.

-Players are able to participate in Asynchronous Swiss tournaments via Event Tickets purchased with Gold (in-game currency purchased via microtransactions), Silver (in-game currency earned via daily rewards), or earned at random via the daily free-to-play reward system.
-After entering a queue, they are matched against other players with the same score over a total of three rounds.
+Players are able to participate in 4-round asynchronous Swiss tournaments via Event Tickets purchased with Silver (in-game currency earned via daily rewards) or earned via the daily free-to-play reward system, or by paying the entry fee directly with Silver or Gold (in-game currency purchased via microtransactions).

-Rewards earned are based on individual performance, and can include Event Tickets, booster packs, and individual cards.
-An undefeated record of 3-0 is guaranteed to earn enough Event Tickets to pay into another equivalent tournament, allowing skilled players to compete indefinitely off of a single entry.
+Rewards for standard tournaments, including Silver, booster packs, and Elite Tickets, are earned based on individual performance.
+A winning record of 3-1 is guaranteed to earn enough Silver to pay into another equivalent tournament, allowing skilled players to compete indefinitely off of a single entry.

 - Any legal deck built from the player's collection